spamdaemon/zone/README.md

 NOTE: these modules are lost when a zone is reset, or when a new zone is created.

+## $Array

+This is a wrapper for the global   Array object.

 ## $console

 This is a wrapper for window.console and is modified to make it work across browsers.